centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/communications.md

 | ----------------------------------------------------------------- | -------------------- |
 | **Central** <-- *SSH* --\> **Remote** <-- *ZMQ* --\> **Poller** | Monitoring actions\* |

-> This mode does not allow retrieval of Remote's thumbprint, therefore it's
+> This mode does not allow retrieval of the remote's thumbprint, therefore it is

-> not possible to display Poller's Gorgone configuration from Centreon UI.
+> not possible to display the poller's Gorgone configuration from the Centreon UI.

 </TabItem>
 </Tabs>